 - How did you arrive at this place in your career?

 - A career in clinical/translational research is challenging, with many opportunities and frustrations.
 Why are you attracted to this career?

 - A description of a potential research project you would like to work on or are thinking about.
 (500 words or less; single-spaced, 0.5 inch margins)

 - Submit a copy of your current CV with this application, using the standardized UT Southwestern Promotion & Tenure format, which can be found on this shared drive: W:\PUB\SMSDEAN\Promotion & Tenure or by contacting email@example.com.

-- Submit the following letters of recommendation, addressed to the Clinical Research Scholar Selection Committee, (the letter from your Department Chair must be mailed or hand-delivered.
+- Submit the following letters of recommendation, addressed to the Selection Committee, (the letter from your Division Chief must be mailed or hand-delivered.
 The remaining letters may mailed, hand-delivered, or emailed.
 Addresses are to the right of this page):

 A detailed letter of support from your Division Chief by the application due date.
-The letter should describe the Chair's opinion of the candidate's talents, energy, and potential and the role that the candidate will play in the department.
+The letter should describe the Chief's opinion of the candidate's talents, energy, potential, and the role that the candidate will play in the department.